 CPCFA Program Overview

-CPCFA partners with sister state agencies to achieve the State’s environmental policy objectives by administering high-impact financing programs designed to assist regulated entities and other stakeholders with accessing private capital.
+CPCFA partners with sister state agencies including the California Air Resources Board (CARB) and the California Energy Commission (CEC) to achieve the State’s environmental policy objectives by administering high-impact financing programs designed to assist regulated entities and other stakeholders with accessing private capital.

 The CalCAP CARB Heavy-Duty Vehicle Air Quality Loan Program is a loan loss reserve program, which may provide up to 100% coverage on losses from certain loan defaults.
 With CalCAP portfolio support, a lender may be more comfortable underwriting small business loans to small fleet owners.